agritsik/awesome-books/effective-java.md

 1. **Inheritance** violates encapsulation.
 It is appropriate only in case of *is-a*.
 1. [ ] Composition - *wrapper+forwarding* class / p85
 1. 2 ways to prohibit subclassing - final and private constructor
+> :point_right: prefer composition and use inheritance only in case of *is-a*.
+Consider *wrapper+forwarding* pattern.

 ### Item 18, 19.
 Interfaces or Abstract classes
 1. **interfaces** are ideal for *mixins* e.g. singers are also songwriters. :thought_balloon: *hey, [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))!*